supermarkion/LeetCode/CrackingCodingInterview/README.md

 	+ Now, think about the core objects (Car, ParkingSpot, ParkingLot, ParkingMeter, etc. Car has different subclasses, and ParkingSpot is also subclassed for handicapped spot).
 	+ Have we missed anything?
 How will we represent parking restrictions based on time or payment?
 Perhaps, we’ll add a class called Permission which handles different payment systems.
 Permission will be sub-classed into classes PaidPermission (fee to park) and FreeParking (open parking).
 ParkingLot will have a method called GetPermission which will return the current Permission object based on the time.
 	+ How will we know whether or not a car is in a spot?
 Think about how to represent the data so that the methods are most efficient.

+# System Design and Memory Limits

+There are some general appraoches to deal with it, image we are designing a hypothetical system for millions of itmes:

+* How would you solve it for a small number of items?
+Develop an algorithm for this case, which is often pretty straight-forward.
+* What happens when you try to implement that algorithm with millions of items?
+It’s likely that you have run out of space on the computer.
+So, divide up the files across many computers.
+	+ How do you divide up data across many machines?
+That is, do the first 100 items appear on the same computer?
+Or all items with the same hash value mod 100?
+	+ About how many computers will you need?
+To estimate this, ask how big each item is and take a guess at how much space a typical computer has.
+* Now, fix the problems that occur when you are using many computers.
+Make sure to answer the following questions.
+	+ How does one machine know which machine it should access to look up data?
+	+ Can data get out of sync across computers?
+How do you handle that?
+	+ How can you minimize expensive reads across computers?